-Reading activities for kids that just don’t like to read is more often than not the way to get them interested in reading.
+One of the best ways to get kids interested and engaged in reading is to do some reading activities or games at home.
 Kids that have dyslexia or ADHD often spend a lot of stressful energy when reading.
 So, we need to help them reduce their stress.
 Specific reading activities done at home with the family can make that difference.
 Before we get into the reading activities, though, it is a good idea to understand some of the typical complaints and excuses kids have about reading.

 Reading activities and games are a great way to help your kids improve both their reading skills and their love of reading.
 When learning becomes fun in a relaxed atmosphere kids do better and their skills improve.
 Learning is a lot more fun when you are playing a game.
 So playing reading games is the perfect solution to boost reading skills while having fun.
 These activities also improve auditory processing and visual processing skills.

 “I’ve been homeschooling my son for 4 years and he had never picked up a book to read on his own let alone do a book report.
 It was such a struggle to get him to want to read or write.
-I have to tell you, three weeks after working with the Reading Pack and Writing Pack activities and games, we went to the library, and my son actually picked out 3 chapter books to read.
+I have to tell you, three weeks after working with Bonnie Terry Learning’s reading and writing products, we went to the library, and my son actually picked out 3 chapter books to read.
 In fact, he wouldn’t put the first book down until he finished it.
 Then he did a book report on it.
 This was the first time he was able to write a book report!
 It has been such a breakthrough for us, truly life changing.
 All of his skills are going up and his confidence is too.
 Thank you.”

 Lisa C, CA